Themaister/muFFT/README.md

 The muFFT library is licensed under the permissive MIT license, see COPYING and preambles in source files for more detail.

-Note that the `mufft_bench` and `mufft_test` binaries link against FFTW3 for verification purposes, a GPLv2+ library.
+Note that the `muFFT-bench` and `muFFT-test` binaries link against FFTW3 for verification purposes, a GPLv2+ library.
 If you choose to distribute either of these binaries, muFFT source must be provided as well.
 See COPYING.GPLv2 for details.
 These binaries are non-essential, and are only intended for use during development and verification,